limkokhole/pinterest-downloader/README.md

                            and missed unless fetch all pages.
       -ua, --update-all     Update all folders in current directory recursively based on theirs urls-pinterest-downloader.urls.
-                           Options other than -c, -j, and -rs will ignore. -c must same if provided previously or else filename not same will re-download.
+                           Options other than -c, -j, -rs, -ps/p will ignore. -c must same if provided previously or else filename not same will re-download.
 Not recommend to use -c at all.
       -es, --exclude-section